Novia-SCC/GeoDayRaseborg2025/README.md

 + Exhibition of old maps from Ekenäs
 + Exhibition of old surveying tools
 + Posters about spatial data in use in our programs

+> In a time of accelerated changes, “geography needs to be promoted for sustainability” (Fu, 2020) and resilience – we know it, now you will too.

 ## Registration
 <img width="345" height="336" alt="gis_day" src="https://github.com/user-attachments/assets/61bd574c-7539-44b5-adbd-e894f369da6f" />